rodpolako/Chess-PGN-Trainer/README.md

 * Play both sides - Allows the player to play both sides of the puzzle
 * Randomize - Presents the puzzles in the set in a random order
 * Flipped - Allows you to play the puzzle from the other side of the board.
 May help to develop sense when a given tactic is being used on you.
+* Play Opposite Side - Added ability to go second in order to allow the ability to practice opening defenses.
+For example, if you want to practice as black, you can now have a PGN that will play as white and play the moves in the PGN while you play the response.
+Recommend that you use the Flipped option in conjunction with this one.
-* **New** - Added ability to pause.
-Useful if you are doing a large number of puzzles and need to step away.
+* Pause - Useful if you are doing a large number of puzzles and need to step away.
 Click on the pause button and the board will clear and the timer will stop.
 Click Resume in order to continue.
-Your computed time will not include the paused time.
+Your elapsed time will not include the paused time.
-* **New** - Added ability to go second in order to allow the ability to practice opening defenses.
-For example, if you want to practice as black, you can now have a PGN that will play as white and play the moves in the PGN while you play the response.
-Recommend that you use the Flipped option in conjunction with this one.
+* **New** - Added a hint function.
+You can hold down the **h** key at any time during a puzzle to see the expected move.
+Just know that if a hint is used, it will be counted as an error in your performance.

 Once a test group is completed, tool displays the following performance information:
 * Number of errors